Courses with an asterisk (*) are not offered every year.

 *LING 437/537 First Language Acquisition (4)

-Introduction to main aspects of first language acquisition in childhood, from infancy to the early school years.
-Examines comprehension and production of the structural and social aspects of language.
-Includes discussion of language acquisition theories from linguistic, psycholinguistic and sociolinguistic perspectives.
-Research project based on collection and analysis of child language data required.
+An introduction to main aspects of first language acquisition in childhood, from infancy to the early school years.
+The course examines comprehension and production of the structural and social aspects of language, and includes discussion of language acquisition from linguistic, psycholinguistic and sociolinguistic perspectives with a focus on linguistic analysis.
+A research project based on collection and analysis of child language data is required.
+Prerequisite: LING 390 or LING 513.
+Recommended: LING 391, LING 392, LING 415/515

 Ling 438/538 Second Language Acquisition (4)

-Introduction to main aspects of second language acquisition from sociolinguistic and psycholinguistic perspectives.
-Examines comprehension and production, stages in acquisition, cognitive processes, linguistic environment, individual variables, relationship between first and second language.
-Research project based on collection and analysis of language-learner language.
+An introduction to main aspects of second language acquisition from sociolinguistic and psycholinguistic perspectives.
+Content includes theories of second language acquisition, cognitive processes, the effects of linguistic environment, individual variables affecting SLA, and the relationship between first and second language.
+The course provides practice with observing and analyzing learner language.
+Recommended: LING 390 or 521

 LING 439/539 Language Assessment (4)

 Theoretical background and practical considerations in the conduct of language assessment.
-Students will explore traditional, quantitative methods as well as alternative, qualitative methods for systematically gathering information to inform decisions about individual language ability.
+Students explore traditional, quantitative methods as well as alternative, qualitative methods for systematically gathering information to inform decisions about language ability.
+Prerequisite: LING 477/577

 *LING 445/545 Linguistics and Cognitive Science (4)